apache/apisix/docs/en/latest/plugins/skywalking.md

         ```

     2. Access the web UI of SkyWalking:
-        You can access the dashboard with a browser: http://10.110.149.175:8080.
-It will show a successful installation as follows:
+        You can access the dashboard from a browser: http://10.110.149.175:8080 It will show the following
+        if the installation is successful.
         ![ ](../../../assets/images/plugin/skywalking-3.png)

 3. Test:

-    - Access to upstream services through access APISIX:
+    - Access to upstream services through accessing APISIX:

         ```bash
         $ curl -v http://10.110.149.192:9080/uid/12